Dem32/Dem32/README.md

 - 👋 Hi, I’m @Dem32
 - 👀 I’m interested in CS
 - 🌱 I’m currently learning Java, algorithms and data structure
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me @dami013 instagram

 <!---
 Dem32/Dem32 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.